Kayla Colton (she/they)

 Working with me.

-I am a Registered Psychotherapist specializing in attachment trauma, chronic shame, and relational wounds -- especially those shaped by narcissistic or scapegoating family systems.
-I also support neurodivergent and LGBTQ2S+ adults in exploring identity, self-experience, and authenticity.
+I am a Registered Psychotherapist specializing in attachment trauma, chronic shame, and relational wounds, especially those shaped by narcissistic or scapegoating family systems.
+I also support neurodivergent and LGBTQ2S+ adults (and those questioning) in exploring identity, self-experience, and authenticity.

 What feels most important in my work is the depth of attention I bring to emotional and relational experiences, especially the ones my clients have spent years trying to explain, intellectualize, or minimize just to be understood.